money

 • $3.5 million for a man who was struck by a UPS truck

 If you have been injured in a traffic collision, contact us immediately.
-We can negotiate aggressively with the at-fault party’s insurance provider to secure full and fair compensation for your losses, all while safeguarding your insurance premiums.
+We can negotiate aggressively with the at-fault party’s insurance provider to secure full and fair compensation for your losses, all while safeguarding your insurance rights.

 How Insurance Premiums Are Determined

-Car insurance companies are for-profit businesses that make those profits by collecting more in premiums than they pay out in claims.
+Car insurance companies are for-profit businesses that make their profits by collecting more in premiums than they pay out in claims.
 Because auto insurance companies must pay out claims when their policyholders cause crashes, they are motivated to identify riskier drivers and charge those drivers higher premiums to offset the cost of insuring them.

 Here are some risk factors that affect auto insurance rates, according to the National Highway Traffic Safety Administration: